 To sequence an application a Windows packaging client is required.
-The packaging client has to be the same as target client that the App-V package will be deployed to. x64 and x86 should also packaged on matching architecture separately and not part of the domain.
+The packaging client has to be the same as the target client before the App-V package will be deployed to. x64 and x86 should also be packaged on matching architecture separately and not part of the domain.

 This is how the sequencer is configured: